introducing our missionaries...

 “Then came Grade 11,” Carl told them, “when I joined the football team.
 One practice the coach put me on defense, and my opponent was a buddy of the bullies.
 I must have impressed them because I wasn’t bullied again!
 I saw it as God’s way of helping me without having to fight back.”

-After Carl told this story a coworker asked him questions about his relationship with Christ.
-And there have been more opportunities as a result of that coffee break.
+After Carl told this story, a coworker asked him questions about his relationship with Christ.
+And there were more opportunities as a result of that coffee break.

-Opportunities for ministry don’t stop at the mine.
-The Epps lived for a number of years in the northern Metis community of Pinehouse Lake (SK).
+Opportunities for ministry didn’t stop at the mine.
+The Epps lived for a number of years in the northern Metis community of Pinehouse Lake, Saskatchewan.
 They might not have called it church planting, but they’re trusting that their witness will bear fruit.
-They had a Sunday school ministry – in fact, over 200 kids have attended over the years.
+They had a Sunday school ministry – in fact, over 200 kids attended over the years.